deyran/clouding-computing/summary-fundamentals-concepts/clouding-comp-theory-and-practice/ch-01-Introduction/overview.md

 # CHAPTER 1 Introduction 1
 * Information can be done efficiently centrally on large farms of computing and storege by systems accessible via the internt.

-* When the computer resources is used in remote data center, this concepts fits in two terms:
-1. Network-centric computing
-2. Network-centric content
+* *Computer resources* available and centralized in a remote data center is characterized by two types of concepts: *Network-centric computing* and *Network-centric content*.

 <!--
 CHAPTER 1 Introduction 1